conan1iu/webscraping/README.md

 <br>

-1. The first error I encountered was in `component B`, where some tickers would not load into the Yahoo Finance URL, either due to the ticker changing or something going wrong in the back end (404 error).
-For example, the first website had Berkshire Hathaway Class B's ticker as `BRK.B` when it was actually `BRK-B`.
+1. The first error I encountered was in `component B`, where some tickers would not load into the Yahoo Finance URL, either due to the ticker from the first website not matching what is in Yahoo Finance or something going wrong in the back end (404 error).
+For example, the first website had Berkshire Hathaway Class B's ticker as `BRK.B` when it was actually `BRK-B` on Yahoo Finance.

-    - In this case, I introduced the first layer of error treatment in `component C_1`; if the ticker did not load I instructed the code to search up the first two words of respective company's name in Yahoo Finance's search box, click on the first result (since search results are returned in order of weight) then scrape the data from there, as well as the actual ticker of the stock.
+    - In this case, I introduced the first layer of error treatment in `component C_1`; if the ticker did not load I instructed the code to search up the first two words of the respective company's name in Yahoo Finance's search box, click on the first result (since search results are returned in order of weight) then scrape the data from there, as well as the actual ticker of the stock.

     - Sometimes there was a mismatch between the stock name and company name, so I added another step to this layer called `component C_2`; if searching up the first two words of the company name did not work, the code searches up only the first word.

-    - If there are cases which still bypass both these components, they enter `component E`.
-It is likely data entering this error treatment is an outlier, so I simply flag such observations need further investigation.
+    - If there are cases which still bypass both these error treatments, they enter `component E`.
+It is likely data entering this error treatment is an outlier, so I simply flag such observations as needing further investigation.

 <br>

 2. The next error I encountered was the fact that Yahoo Finance doesn't report negative earnings, instead reporting an `N/A`.
-This meant the PE ratio for comapnies with negative earnings was unreported in the excel file.
+This meant the PE ratio for companies with negative earnings were unreported in the excel file.

     - To resolve this issue I added `component D` in the code; if an originally scraped PE ratio was `N/A`, I redirected the scraper to CNBC.
 I then scraped the PE ratio from CNBC directly[^bignote]